 I write and blog about greener, earth-friendly gardening for national newspapers, magazines and websites.
 My work has been published in NFU Countryside, Garden Answers, Garden News, Grow It!, Kew magazine, Organic Gardening (later Organic Garden & Home), the Telegraph, The Garden, The Organic Way and Kitchen Garden, and online at the Guardian and Hartley Botanic.

-I’m the author of Weeds: An Earth-Friendly Guide to Their Identification, Use and Control and The Bed & Border Planner, the editor of A Gardeners’ Guide to Annuals, and a major contributor to the Garden Organic Encyclopedia of Organic Gardening.
+I’m the author of the new and updated Weeds: An Organic, Earth-Friendly Guide to Their Identification, Use and Control and The Bed & Border Planner, the editor of A Gardeners’ Guide to Annuals, and a major contributor to the Garden Organic Encyclopedia of Organic Gardening.

 Away from the computer screen, I’m making an earth-friendly food garden out of a previously bracken-riddled bank at my home in Snowdonia, North Wales, where my challenge is to work with nature to create a beautiful, productive garden while minimising my plot’s ‘ecological footprint’, and to increase my self-reliance.